jfb-h/synthetic-tourism/documents/papers/main.typ

 In doing so, our procedure also confronts methodological challenges in understanding the genuine impact of architecture projects on additional tourism.
 Traditional approaches like input-output methods or correlation analysis, as exemplified in the analysis of the economic and tourist impact of the Guggenheim Museum in Bilbao @plaza2000 @plaza2006, are recognized as valuable for evaluating infrastructure benefits @scerri2019.
 However, these methods have limitations in causally linking them back to specific events @doerr2020 @tkalec2017, also when it comes to making statements about temporal effects @dreher2020.
 In this context, the synthetic control method serves as an innovative tool in economic geography and tourism research, providing more accurate and detailed insights.
 Prior studies have successfully applied this method to evaluate the impact of European Union cohesion policies on tourism and culture @brandano2023, the influence of popular television series on (film) tourist arrivals @tkalec2017, the effects of transport infrastructure on regional tourism @albalate2023 @doerr2020, or the consequences of natural disasters on tourism and migration @antonaglia2024 @kim2023.

-Our empirical findings suggest that, ….
+Our empirical findings indicate that the Elbphilharmonie has had a sustained positive impact on tourism development in Hamburg, resulting in an additional 13 million overnight stays within the seven and a half years since its opening.
-In the following sections, we first outline the impact of exceptional architecture on tourist attractiveness and highlight the challenges of measuring the resulting causal effects.
-In section 3, we then present the case of the Elbphilharmonie in detail, followed by an overview of the data and methods in section 4.
-We then present and discuss the results of applying the synthetic control method to the Elbphilharmonie case, focusing on its regional impact on tourism, before concluding with final remarks.
+In the following sections, we will first outline the theoretical and empirical discussions regarding the influence of exceptional architecture on tourist attractiveness, while also addressing the methodological challenges associated with identifying causal effects.
+Section 3 presents the Elbphilharmonie as a case study, followed by a description of the data and the synthetic control method in Section 4.
+We then report the empirical results in Section 5, which includes the estimated 'Elbphilharmonie Effect' and its regional implications for tourism.
+Additionally, we will conduct robustness checks to validate our findings, concluding with a discussion of the broader implications.

 = Tourism and architecture